-Ashley Niemi, PT, DPT graduated from the University of Evansville, in Evansville, Indiana,, in 2012 with a Bachelor's Degree in Exercise and Sport Science.
-She continued on to receive her Doctorate of Physical therapy in 2014 from the University of Evansville.
+Ashley Niemi, PT, DPT graduated from the University of Evansville, Indiana in 2012 with a Bachelor’s Degree in Exercise and Sport Science.
+She continued on to receive her Doctorate of Physical Therapy in 2014 from the University of Evansville.
 After gaining experience as a PT for a year and a half, Ashley began to specialize in pregnancy and postpartum care and urinary incontinence in patients.

 Over the last two and a half years, Ashley has taken several additional continuing education classes in order to gain further knowledge to treat this specialized population including courses focusing on bowel issues, pelvic pain, male pelvic conditions, breast cancer, urogenital cancers, endometriosis and more.
 In addition to her courses related to her specialty, Ashley has taken several courses focusing in Orthopedics and Sports Medicine including Functional Movement Screen, Kinesio-Taping and is a Preferred Graston Technique Provider.

-Ashley is currently working towards her Pelvic Health Physical therapist certification and helping to build the Michigan Pelbic Health Institute at Plymouth Physical therapy Specialsis.
-Moving forward, ashley continues to schedule classes to acquire more knowledge regarding complated pregnancy and postpartum cases, pediatrics and female athletes.
-Her main coal besides providing excellent patient and outcomes is in educating her patients and instilling confidence that pelvic health is as important aspect in many people's lives and that most conditions are treatable and are able to be easily maintained.
+Ashley is currently working towards her Pelvic Health Physical therapist certification and helping to build the Michigan Public Health Institute at Plymouth Physical Therapy Specialists.
+Moving forward, Ashley continues to schedule classes to acquire more knowledge regarding completed pregnancy and postpartum cases, pediatrics and female athletes.
+Her main coal besides providing excellent patient and outcomes is in educating her patients and instilling confidence that pelvic health is as important aspect in many people’s lives and that most conditions are treatable and are able to be easily maintained.

 In Ashley’s spare time, she enjoys snuggling with her dog, watching Sports, traveling with her husband, doing yoga and CrossFit.